alexpawlowski/alexpawlowski.github.io/races.md

 ---

 <p class="message">
-  Below is a good list of the triathlons I have competed in so far
+  Below is a good list of the triathlons I have competed in so far.
+The list will soon be complete, as my memory is juggled.
 </p>

 ### 2015